bakeryscent/general-middleware/api/README.md

 }
 ```

-- Returns JSON with the rewritten `text` plus a fresh `score` (0-100) computed immediately after humanizing by re-running the detect prompt on the new text.
+- Returns JSON with the rewritten `text` plus a `score` (0-100).
+The service uses the fine-tuned humanizer model's returned `ai_score` if present; otherwise it falls back to the detect prompt for scoring.
 - While `HUMANIZER_SCORE_MODE=mock` (default) the `score` is a random integer between `HUMANIZER_MOCK_SCORE_MIN` and `HUMANIZER_MOCK_SCORE_MAX` (10-30) so the client can keep moving without waiting for reliable detect results.
 Set `HUMANIZER_SCORE_MODE=openai` to switch back to actual OpenAI scoring.

 #### Error responses